emjot/paperclip-globalize3/README.md

 ## Compatibility

+This is a maintenance branch for previous (2.x) versions.

-Currently, paperclip 4.1/4.2 and globalize 4.0/5.0 are supported.
+Here, paperclip 4.1/4.2 and globalize 4.0/5.0 and rails 4.x are supported.

 For paperclip 3.x with globalize3 support please use the 1.x versions of this gem.